 101 Dalmatians (1996)

-Forget earnest, gritty origin stories trying to humanise Cruella De Vil.
-We want a high camp, pantomime villain that balances gorgeously over-the-top costume with biting one-liners.
+Forget earnest, gritty origin stories trying to humanize the Disney villain Cruella De Vil.
+We want a high-camp, pantomime villain that balances gorgeously over-the-top costumes with biting one-liners.

 Fun one-liners: The best comedy movies